AirbusDefenceAndSpace/pesto/pesto-cli/docs/pesto_run.md

 ## pesto run local
 This variant can be used to run the algorithm locally.
-It requires to have pesto, the algorithm and all its dependencies installed at system level.
+It requires to have pesto, the algorithm and all its dependencies installed at system level, which is not an easy setup.
 Alternatively, it can be used within the container image which already meet this requirement.
+The interest is then to save on the initialisation time of the container and execute several runs within the container once started.

 ```asciidoc
 Usage: pesto run local [OPTIONS] PAYLOAD OUTPUT_PATH